 By 1983, Teresa retired as the matron and left the home under the care by the Rotary Club.
 She continued her social works, setting up the non-profitable Heart-to-Heart Service to reach out for the single elderly, providing them with basic necessities and allowances.
 The talented lady, proficient in Mandarin, English, Malay, Teochew, Hokkien and Cantonese, had no problems communicating to the old folks of other races and dialects.

-On 7th December 2011, Madam Teresa, also the oldest living Singaporean, passed away peacefully at her Hougang home at an age of 113.
+On 7th December 2011, Madam Teresa, then the oldest living Singaporean, passed away peacefully at her Hougang home at an age of 113.
 She would be well-remembered by many for her legacy.